-Article 87 Penalties
+Penalties

 The Member States shall lay down the provisions on penalties applicable for infringement of the provisions of this Regulation and shall take all measures necessary to ensure that they are implemented.
-The penalties provided for must be effective, proportionate, and dissuasive.
-The Member States shall notify those provisions to the Commission by [3 months prior to the date of application of the Regulation] and shall notify it without delay of any subsequent amendment affecting them.
+The penalties provided for shall be effective, proportionate, and dissuasive.
+The Member States shall notify those provisions to the Commission by [3 months prior to the date of application of this Regulation] and shall notify it without delay of any subsequent amendment affecting them.